paramireze/paramireze.github.io/_posts/2018-05-05-weather-preference.markdown

 ![Location Preference]({{ "/assets/android/may/preference_diagram.png" }})

 Looking at the image in the diagram, you will see the location isset to `Mountain View, CA 94043`.
 Where is the app getting that information from?
 Equally important is what happens when you change that location and click `ok`?
-In this post, we will be exploring that because that is the main focus of the exercise.
+In this post, we will be exploring how the application is handling data being sent to and from the application.

 # where is the preference getting the location?